EchoSingh/Study-Notes/notes/Full Stack Development (22IS62 )/CIE  1(qb & answers).md

 10. Explain the importance of version control in software development.
 Describe any two basic Git commands and how GitHub enhances collaboration among developers.

     Ans)

+     Version control is a critical aspect of modern software development, and Git, along with platforms like GitHub, plays a central role in this process.

+1. Importance of Version Control in Software Development

+A Version Control System (VCS) is a technique used to save different versions of a file or a set of files for future use.
+It helps developers track and manage modifications to a software project's code.
+As a project grows, version control becomes indispensable because it provides several key benefits:

+- **Tracking Changes:** It allows developers to record and compare different file versions, detailing what was changed, who made the change, and why it was changed, making this information reviewable at any time.
+This is a significant improvement over manually renaming file versions (e.g., `storeScript_v2.js`), which is error-prone and unproductive for team projects.
+- **Collaboration:** Version control systems, especially distributed ones like Git, enable multiple developers to work on the same project concurrently without overwriting each other's work.
+- **Safe Experimentation:** Developers can duplicate part of the source code, known as a repository, through a process called branching.
+This allows them to safely make modifications to that part of the code without altering the rest of the project.
+Once their part of the code is working correctly, they can merge it back into the main source code.
+- **Reversion Capability:** All changes tracked by the VCS can be reverted if needed, providing a safety net for developers.

+2Basic Git Actions

+Git is a Distributed Version Control System (DVCS) designed to preserve different versions of files, allowing any saved version to be retrieved at will.
+When Git distributes a project's directory, it shares every documented version for that project, not just the most up-to-date file version, which differs from other version control systems that only distribute a single checked-out version.

+Git manages files through three primary states:

+1. **Modified State:** A file is in this state when it has been revised but not yet recorded or authorized for Git to monitor.
+2. **Staged State:** Modified files that have been carefully selected in their current version and organized to be saved or committed into the Git repository during the next commit.
+Staging indicates that Git has been instructed to monitor that file's version.
+3. **Committed State:** Files are in this state once they are successfully stored ("warehoused") into the Git repository.
+A committed file means its staged version has been recorded into the Git directory or folder.
+The state of a file defines where Git will place it.

+While the source doesn't list explicit commands like `git add` or `git commit`, it describes the actions that define the Git workflow:

+- **Committing:** This action involves successfully warehousing the staged version of files into the Git repository.
+When you "commit," you are recording the changes you have staged, creating a snapshot of your project at a particular point in time.
+- **Pushing:** This involves sharing a local Git repository with a remote repository.
+For instance, to host or share a Git repository on GitHub, one of the steps is to "Push a local Git repo to the remote repo".
+This action effectively uploads your committed changes from your local machine to the shared central repository on GitHub.

+### How GitHub Enhances Collaboration

+GitHub is a cloud-based platform that complements Git by providing a website and technology that helps developers store and manage their code.
+It significantly enhances collaboration among developers in several ways:

+- **Centralized Code Storage and Management:** GitHub allows developers to store their code repositories in the cloud, making them accessible from anywhere and providing a centralized place for all project code.
+- **Tracking and Control Modifications:** It helps teams keep track and control modifications to their code, ensuring that changes made by different contributors are well-documented and managed.
+- **Facilitating Sharing and Synchronization:** By creating remote repositories on GitHub, developers can connect their local Git directories to these remote repositories and push their local changes, effectively sharing their work with others.
+This allows team members to synchronize their codebases, pull updates from others, and work together on the same project without conflicts.
+- **Streamlined Workflow:** GitHub supports the collaborative workflow enabled by Git's distributed nature.
+For example, the ability to "duplicate part of the source code called the repository" through branching and then "merge that code back into the main source code" is fundamental to team collaboration, and GitHub provides the platform to manage these branches and merge requests efficiently.
 ---

 11. Write the basic structure of an HTML document.
 Explain the purpose of the `<head>` tag, `<body>` tag and other tags, and provide examples of common HTML elements.